Sid and Nancy: Critical reception

-John Lydon's reaction
+Subjects' reactions

 Lydon commented on the film in his 1994 autobiography, Rotten: No Irish, No Blacks, No Dogs:

 I cannot understand why anyone would want to put out a movie like Sid and Nancy and not bother to speak to me; Alex Cox, the director, didn't.
 He used as his point of reference – of all the people on this earth – Joe Strummer!
 That guttural singer from The Clash?
 What the fuck did he know about Sid and Nancy?
 That's probably all he could find, which was really scraping the bottom of the barrel.
 The only time Alex Cox made any approach toward me was when he sent the chap who was playing me over to New York where I was.
 This actor told me he wanted to talk about the script.
 During the two days he was there, he told me that the film had already been completed.
 The whole thing was a sham.
 It was a ploy to get my name used in connection with the film, in order to support it.

 To me this movie is the lowest form of life.
 I honestly believe that it celebrates heroin addiction.
 It definitely glorifies it at the end when that stupid taxi drives off into the sky.
 That's such nonsense...
 It was so off and ridiculous.
 It was absurd.
 Champagne and baked beans for breakfast?
 Sorry.
 I don't drink champagne.
 He didn't even speak like me.
 He had a Scouse accent.
 Worse, there's a slur implied in the movie that I was jealous of Nancy, which I find particularly loathsome.
 There is that implication that I feel was definitely put there.
 I guess that's Alex Cox showing his middle class twittery.
 It's all too glib, it's all too easy.